Viv648/SC-designcode/README.md

 # SC: Designing in Code

-Internal Skyscanner training — hands-on exercises for building UIs in code.
+Internal training — hands-on exercises for building UIs in code.

 You can work through these exercises yourself, or use Claude (AI) to help make changes.
 No coding experience required.